-An introduction from Sarah Dustan, Lead Teacher for Careers
+An introduction for Careers

-Community Liason Officer: Mrs L Wheeler
+Community Liaison Officer: Mrs L Wheeler

 Careers Education and Guidance at Corsham School is aimed at providing pupils with information and advice as they make important decisions about their future.
 We encourage our students to start thinking about their future careers and employment from an early stage.
 There is a whole programme of activities organised to open the students’ minds to ideas about their future, while also raising aspirations.